Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Forgetting via bifurcation in single-task training

 Note, that this small three-neuron network develops only a maximum of two attractors while trying -- and failing -- to memorise three patterns.
 This illustrates the well-known fact that a small NN cannot learn efficiently.
-Moreover, in the course of learning, due to a bifurcation, it catastrophically (albeit temporarily) loses all memories it manages to form.
-The above analysis is an explicit demonstration, in the case when the \emph{full} bifurcation diagram in the space of weights can be obtained, that catastrophic forgetting is caused by the crossings between the weight trajectory and the bifurcation manifold.
+Moreover, in the course of learning, due to a bifurcation, it temporarily loses all memories it manages to form.
+In the case when the \emph{full} bifurcation diagram in the space of weights can be obtained, the above analysis explicitly demonstrates that, while the NN trains on a single task, forgetting is caused by the crossings between the weight trajectory of the learning NN and a bifurcation manifold of the counterpart non-learning NN.

-\subsection{Catastrophic forgetting in a large network: method and some evidence}
+\subsection{Forgetting via bifurcation in a large network: method and some evidence}

-To verify a hypothesis, that the causes of catastrophic forgetting are the crossings by the weight trajectory of the bifurcation manifolds, ideally, one needs a bifurcation diagram in the space of \emph{all} weights of a NN.
-However, while it is theoretically possible to perform a bifurcation analysis of an $81$-neuron network in the $3240$-dimensional space of weights, doing so would not only be computationally demanding, but the results would be impossible to visualise using standard tools.
+To verify a hypothesis, that the causes of forgetting are the crossings by the weight trajectory of the bifurcation manifolds, ideally, one needs a bifurcation diagram in the space of \emph{all} weights of the autonomous NN (\ref{eqn:eq3.1}).
+However, while it is theoretically possible to perform a bifurcation analysis of an $81$-neuron network in the $3240$-dimensional space of weights, doing so would not only be extremely challenging computationally, but the results would be impossible to visualise using standard tools or interpret in an intuitively accessible way.

 In Sec.~\ref{sec_method} we present a possible form of an explicit evidence that could support the above hypothesis when a complete bifurcation diagram is unavailable.
 Given that one can feasibly visualise in a three-dimensional space \emph{cross-sections} of the weight space and of the bifurcation manifolds, consider what these cross-sections would show when a bifurcation takes place during learning.